 The Community-Based Training Partnership at the Johns Hopkins Bloomberg School of Public Health (JH-CBTP) is a training site for the Mid-Atlantic Regional Public Health Training Center (MAR-PHTC).
-The PHTC program is a part of the National Network of Public Health Institutes, and its purpose is to improve the nation’s public health system by strengthening the technical, scientific, managerial, and leadership competence of the current and future public health workforce.
-Funding for the PHTC program is provided by the Health Resources and Services Administration (HRSA), with the intention of developing the existing public health workforce as a foundation for improving the infrastructure of the public health system, and of building the competencies of future public health practitioners.
+The PHTC program is a part of the National Network of Public Health Institutes and is funded by the Health Resources and Services Administration (HRSA).

 The PHTC program is supporting future public health practitioners through funded field placements.
-During the 2019-2020 academic year, the JH-CBTP will have 6 field placements ($3,500 each) available for students to use in funding a field experience, usually as part of their practicum or field placement experience.
+During the 2019-2020 academic year, the JH-CBTP will have 6 field placements ($3,500 each) available for students to use in funding a field experience or collaborative project, usually as part of their practicum or field placement.

-This award is intended to contribute to a students’ mastery of public health competencies, as described in the Association of Schools of Public Health guidelines for schools that are accredited by the Council on Education for Public Health.
+This award is intended to contribute to a student's mastery of public health competencies, based on the Association of Schools of Public Health guidelines for schools accredited by the Council on Education for Public Health.

-Seeking a master’s degree on a full‐time or part-time basis who must meet a practicum or field placement requirement for degree completion, including but not limited to MPH, MHS, MSPH, DrPH and PhD students,
+1) Students currently seeking a graduate degree on a full‐time or part-time basis, including but not limited to MPH, MHS, MSPH, DrPH and PhD students;

-who are US citizens, non-citizen US nationals, or foreign nationals with a permanent resident US visa are eligible for EXPO awards.
+2) Students MUST be US citizens, non-citizen US nationals, or foreign nationals with a permanent resident US visa.

 Full-time students may participate in field experiences for up to 1 year; part-time students may participate in field experiences for up to 2 years.